yahoofannings-collab/reciprocal-algorithm/README.md

 # reciprocal-algorithm
 A Python implementation of a non-iterative method for reciprocal computation

-This repository contains the Python implementation of the algorithm described in the paper "A Non-Iterative Method for Reciprocal Computation by Exact Error Cancellation.
+This repository contains the Python implementation of the algorithm described in the paper "A Non-Iterative Method for Reciprocal Computation by Exact Error Cancellation".
+This paper is hosted on zenodo.org

 Description